 Property operating income-Property operating income represents income associated with the operations of commercial real estate properties recorded as real estate owned.
 The Company recognizes revenue for these activities when the fees are fixed or determinable, or evidenced by an arrangement, collection is reasonably assured and the services under the arrangement have been provided.
 For the years ended December 31, 2010 and 2009, the Company recorded approximately \$2.6 million and \$0.7 million, respectively, of property operating income relating to its real estate owned.
 As of December 31, 2010, the Company had two real estate owned properties and at December 31, 2009, the Company had one real estate owned property.
-This was due to a real estate investment that was reclassified from real estate owned to real estate held-for-sale at September 2010 and subsequently sold in October 2010, and another real estate investment that was reclassified from real estate owned to real estate held-for-sale at September 2009 which resulted in the reclassification of all of the revenues from these properties from property operating income into discontinued operations for the current and all prior periods.
+This was due to a real estate investment that was reclassified from real estate owned to real estate held-for-sale at September 2010 and subsequently sold in October 2010, and another real estate investment that was reclassification of all of the revenues from these properties from property operating income into discontinued operations for the current and all prior periods.
 The Company did not have property operating income for the year ended December 31, 2008 due to the subsequent reclassification to discontinued operations.
-See Note 7-"Real EstateOwned and Held-for-Sale" for further details.
+See Note 7-"Real Estate Owned and Held-for-Sale" for further details.